Stylish countryside hotels & pubs for cosy getaways in the West Country & Cotswolds

-January and February can seem a little bleak – the Christmas festivities are over, the decorations are down and work beckons, but there’s still a lot of winter to get through.
-I find it helps to have something exciting to look forward to, so I always try to plan ahead and get some kind of break in the diary for early in the new year.
-This time around I’ll be heading off on an adventure to the frozen beauty of the Norwegian Arctic, but I’m also dreaming of a relaxing getaway in the English countryside.
-My own corner of the UK, the West Country and Cotswolds, has plenty of wonderful boutique hotels, pubs and restaurants with rooms that are perfect for cosy rural stays, so I thought I’d share eight of my favourites.
-All combine great food and bags of character with the kind of minimalist design that I love, and make excellent bases for long winter walks, visiting historic places or just curling up in comfort with a good book and a glass of wine.
+I may be biased, but I reckon the West Country and Cotswolds are pretty hard to beat when it comes to relaxing rural breaks.
+My own corner of the UK has plenty of wonderful boutique hotels, countryside pubs and restaurants with rooms that are perfect for cosy stays, so I thought I’d share 10 of my favourites across Somerset, Wiltshire, Gloucestershire, West Oxfordshire and Devon (I’ll cover Cornwall in a separate post).
+All combine great food and bags of character with the kind of understated, timeless interiors that I love, and they make excellent bases for long walks, visiting historic places or just curling up in comfort with a good book and a glass of wine.

 HOLM, Somerset